 Those aren’t the only problems.
 Heart rate alone is not an ideal indicator of calorie burn.
 The assumption is that when the heart pumps faster, you are creating a demand for oxygen and energy and thus probably engaging in an activity that is “costly” from an energy perspective.

 In reality, many things can increase your heart rate.
 Fitter individuals actually have lower resting heart rates because the strength of each heartbeat is greater — allowing their hearts to beat less frequently.
-Blood pressure, air pressure, ambient temperature, mood, and more can all impact on your heart rate.
+Blood pressure, air pressure, ambient temperature, mood, and more can impact your heart rate.

-The number of calories you burn during a gym session actually only has a small impact on your total daily calorie expenditure
+The number of calories you burn during a gym session actually only has a small impact on your total daily calorie expenditure.

 Do fitness trackers really work?